IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 	- ex-Felichian priest, abandoned the church when she discovered Gilead's power
 - Heads all religious functions, manages clerical rituals for aquifers
 - Pretending for peace, wants a war with Kevara that Avizallo will lose
-	- Gilead told her there is a treasure within Avizallo (Nexida) that must be claimed for Felichias/Kevara
+	- Gilead told her there is a treasure within Avizallo (Nexida) that must be claimed
 - Trying to find info on Nexida, or Cory's true name
 - Corresponds w Vasilev, presents as an ally to her
 - Worked with Leanna to find the lance of Kevar
-	- Was willing to let Leanna kill some nobles - felt that Kevaran nobles were becoming too un-pious
 - Grudge against Raven - opposed her selection into the court, is pretty convinced Raven poisoned her competition
 	- Owl has a special blindness for her own hypocrisy
 	- Knows that Raven has been doing illicit stuff for strikers, says it's pushing Avizallo closer to war
+- Currently supervising repairs on La Sul reservoir, opportunity to search it
-- stats
+- stats: cr6 ish
-	- form of dread - boss battle stages
+	- form of dread - boss battle stages. "frightened" is kind of boring tho
 	- shatter spell - this is kinda not in flavor tho
 	- brainwash clerics as minions? summon wraiths
+	- flight
+	- villain actions: (movement, damage, lair)

 **Gyrfalcon** (defense/guard/navy): they.
 Clarion, righteous.
 - Identity: Orin Skymark, half elf.
 Inherited a small seagrass farmstead